-On or about December 28, 2012, the Company issued an aggregate of 67,000 restricted shares of the Company's common stock to nine (9) Non-U.S. Investors, pursuant to the closing of a private placement.
-Under the private placement, the Company sold an aggregate of 67,000 common shares at a per share price of \$2.00 for aggregate proceeds to the Company of \$134,000.

-The shares issued to the nine (9) Non-U.S. Investors were issued pursuant to Rule 903 of Regulation S, as more specifically set forth below, on the basis that the investor was not a "U.S. person" as defined in Regulation S, was not acquiring the shares for the account or benefit of a U.S. person, and the sale of the shares was completed in an "offshore transaction".
+On December 31, 2013, the Company sold 29,392 Units to three (3) non-U.S. investors at a price of \$2.05 per Unit, for an aggregate amount of \$60,250 USD with a Unit entitling the holder to one share of common stock of the Company and one warrant to purchase one share of common stock at \$2.40 per share, valid for five years.
+The shares issued to the three (3) non-U.S. Investors were issued pursuant to Rule 903 of Regulation S, as more specifically set forth below, on the basis that the investor was not a "U.S. person" as defined in Regulation S, was not acquiring the shares for the account or benefit of a U.S. person, and the sale of the shares was completed in an "offshore transaction".

-2. Subsequent Issuances:
+2. Subsequent Issuances